with tips for cycling & hiking

 Return via the river at Chalon

-A short hop down the N6 takes you to the riverside town of Tournus and another Camping Cheque Site and again a fantastic friendly laid back attitude, pitch where you like, pay for one night and then anymore when you leave, just make sure you arrive before lunchtime, lunch is still sacrosanct.
+A short hop down the N6 takes you to the riverside town of Tournus.
+The reception at the campsite was fantastic, a friendly laid back attitude, pitch where you like, pay for one night and then anymore when you leave, just make sure you arrive before lunchtime, lunch is still sacrosanct.
 Again this is a stopover site, being even closer to the A6 and very popular with the Dutch and yes, some did not leave the campsite, even though the town centre is only 15 minutes away down the riverbank.

 The town is not very large, it has a pleasant riverside setting and the piece de resistance is the Saint Philibert Abbey.